 |LTV||To operate at a conservative level with an upper limit of 50% for LTV, in principle.|

 |Cash management||Effective and proper cash management will be conducted by accurately understanding demand for funds in the portfolio through constant monitoring(Note2)|

 - LTV (loan-to-value) ratio means the proportion of the balance of its borrowings and outstanding corporate bonds issued against total assets

-- One of the distinguishing characteristics of investing in leasehold land (sokochi) is the absence of depreciation expenses which means that cash cannot be accumulated as much compared to a standard real estate portfolio of land and buildings.
+- One of the distinguishing characteristics of investing in leasehold land (sokochi) is the absence of depreciation expenses, which means that cash cannot be accumulated as much compared with a standard real estate portfolio of land and buildings.
 Nonetheless, ESCON REIT intends to accurately calculate accumulated cash from both leasehold land and building assets to implement effective and proper cash management.

-If ESCON REIT determines it to be appropriate by taking into account trends in the economic environment, the real estate market, and the prevailing circumstances of our assets-under-management and financial profile, ESCON REIT may make distributions of funds in excess of the distributable amount to unitholders (hereinafter "Cash Distribution Exceeding Profit"), by adding an amount determined by ESCON REIT, up to the amount prescribed in the rules of the Investment Trusts Association, Japan.
-As a general rule, ESCON REIT has no intentions to make Cash Distributions Exceeding Profit.
-However, in the event that a significant drop in distributable amount caused by extraordinary events is observed, ESCON REIT will decide whether to implement Cash Distributions Exceeding Profit after giving due consideration to capital expenditures and cash on hand.
+If ESCON REIT determines it to be appropriate by taking into consideration account trends in the economic environment, the real estate market, and the prevailing circumstances of our assets-under-management and financial profile, ESCON REIT may make distributions of funds in excess of the distributable amount to unitholders (hereinafter Distributions in excess of earnings), by adding an amount determined by ESCON REIT, up to the amount prescribed in the rules of the Investment Trusts Association, Japan.
+As a general rule, ESCON REIT has no intentions to make distribution in excess of earnings.
+However, in the event that a significant drop in the distributable amount caused by extraordinary events is observed, ESCON REIT will decide whether to implement distribution in excess of earnings after giving due consideration to capital expenditures and cash on hand.